Our Disclosure

 Fact Checked

 Have you ever wondered how people born into wealth seem to have had everything given to them since birth?
-What many people quickly forget is the sacrifice and hard work that the family’s forefathers went through to create that lifestyle and privilege.
+What many people quickly forget is the sacrifice and hard work that the family’s forebears went through to create that lifestyle and privilege.

 Attaining wealth is one thing; maintaining it so that future generations can enjoy its benefits is another.
 The hard reality is that 70 percent of wealthy families may lose all of their wealth by the third generation.